chanwkkk/CSS-Fundamentals-online-web-sp-000/README.md

 connect CSS to HTML.
 We ran through the various types of CSS selectors, including IDs, classes, compound, child, adjacent sibling, general sibling, universal, attribute and psuedo-classes.
-We also took a look at the various ways to express colors, from standard color names to hexidecimal and RBG values.
+We also took a look at the various ways to express colors, from standard color names to hexadecimal and RGB values.
 Lastly, we identified how to read and write CSS comments.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/CSS-Fundamentals' title='CSS Fundamentals'>CSS Fundamentals</a> on Learn.co and start learning to code for free.</p>